RM-Terrell/RM-Terrell.github.io/_posts/2021-02-24-js-alias-webpack-jet-eslint.md

 and your application should build.
 Run a Webpack build to confirm, though if you're using Eslint it may be yelling at you along with VScode, and your Jests tests will have import errors.
 We'll fix those next.

+One thing worth considering here is making the alias name `CoreComponents` something more obviously different than your usual directories, for example `@CoreComponents` or some other non directory name symbol.
+This will help other developers who don't know about the under the hood aliases to realize that your aliased directory name isn't an _actual_ directory on the file system.
+It will also help you in 3 weeks when you have forgotten about the magic you've forged here.
+I'm going to just use `CoreComponents` for this example but you can follow whatever convention you think is most clear.
+Webpack will take care of the rest.

 ## Jest

 Next on our list is to get our tests passing again.
 You'll probably hit an error like this when you try to run them after updating your imports.